arthuraa/semantics-course/STRUCTURE.md

 Special notes on some exercises:
 * Exercises 51, 52, and 55 have already been proved for you.
 * For Exercises 54, gaps are left in `systemf_mu_state/logrel.v`.
-* Exercise 56 is not present in the Coq development.
+* Exercise 56 is not present in the Rocq development.

 ## Chapter 5
 * The development for Chapter 5 can be found in the file `hoare.v`.